gaurav-parashar-06/SQL-PROJECT/README.md

 The database schema used in this project is attached.

 📜 SQL Queries & Analysis
 I have included a collection of SQL queries to answer key business questions.
-You can find them in the Query.sql file.